JVital2013/vitality-goes/README.md

      -v /var/lib/graphite/log:/var/log\
      graphiteapp/graphite-statsd
      ```
 That's it!
 To verify it's working, go to http://graphiteip:8080/ (example: http://192.168.1.123:8080/) and make sure you see something that looks like the screenshot below.

-If you get an Error 502, wait 2 minutes and check again - graphite can take a minute to start on slower machines like a Raspberry Pi.
+**If you get an Error 502**, wait 2 minutes and check again - graphite can take a minute to start on slower machines like a Raspberry Pi.

 ![Example of what Graphite should look like when installed](resources/graphite.png)